aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 compatibility.

-It will not complain about incompatible versions unless you really *really* ask for it.
+It will not complain about incompatible versions unless you really *really* ask for diagnostics (and even then it's hard to get it to show an error).

 **pip**

 Stable ranges: yes, `>=1.60.0` will not match version `1.60.1-experimental` [ref](https://pip.pypa.io/en/stable/reference/pip_install/#pre-release-versions)

-Experimental app uses stable lib: `pip` allows overriding transitive dependencies using `requirements.txt`, but it will complain while doing so:
+Experimental app uses stable lib: `pip` allows overriding transitive dependencies using `requirements.txt`.

-Example (I tried with different packages):
+It will complain if the experimental version sorts before the stable version, but will NOT complain if the experimental version sorts after the stable version.
+Everything still gets installed, even if it complains.

+Example of a complaint (using a different package):

 ```text
 awscli 1.18.158 has requirement s3transfer<0.4.0,>=0.3.0, but you'll have s3transfer 0.2.0 which is incompatible.
 ```

+(Note: when trying the PyPI testing server, the version number schema I had in mind: `X.Y.Z-experimental` is not accepted, nor is `X.Y-experimental` or `X.Yexp`.
+Ultimately I had to go for `1.60rc1`.)

 **NuGet**